-A study of the scope of government involvement in regulation, restriction and encouragement of
+A study of the scope of government involvement in regulation, restriction and encouragement of the private economic sector.
+There will be a critical appraisal of the effectiveness of decisions made in government regulations as well as the philosophical reasoning upon which they are made.
 Prerequisites: ECO 1020.